AlphaVS-76/AlphaVS-76/README.md

 ### More about me:

-- 📖 I’m currently learning OOPS in Java/CPP, NumPy.
+- 📖 I’m currently learning OOPS in Java/CPP, R Programming.
 - 🤟 Interested in AI/ML, Data Analytics, WebDev and BlockChain.
-- 📑 I want to try my hands on Languages/frameworks/DBs such as MySQL, MongoDB, PHP, Pandas, NumPy, Tensorflow, Scikit, Solidity in the future.
+- 📑 I want to try my hands on Languages/frameworks/DBs such as MySQL, MongoDB, PHP, Pandas, Tensorflow, Scikit, Keras, Solidity in the future.

 ---